ekpangmichael/nova/docs/getting-started/prerequisites.md

 That bootstrap command copies `.env.example` to `.env.local` if needed.
 None of the variables are required for a basic local boot; sensible defaults are applied automatically.

-The server reads environment variables from `.env` and `.env.local` files at the repository root and inside `packages/`.
+Nova reads environment variables from the repository root `.env` and `.env.local` files.
+The canonical local config file is root `.env.local`.

 Key variables you may want to override: